simonktum/cocktail-pumps/README.md

 The esp controlling the weightsensors and the esp controlling the pumps are both sending and receiving instructions over the same MQTT Broker.
 The subscribed topics are ``cocktail/weight/+`` and ``cocktail/pumpen/``.
 The CPEE does not send MQTT instructions directly, instead it interfaces with an aggregator.
 This aggregator listens to updates on the MQTT topics and forwards instructions by the CPEE in the same topic channels.
 The aggregator provides a REST API to the CPEE which provides information about the current status of the sensors and possible instructions.
 It also holds the latest weight measured by each weight cell.

-The documentation for the endpoints is in the respective section of this readme.
+The documentation for the endpoints is in their respective sections below.

 ## Aggregator